Czechia - Heart of Europe

 Economy

 Czechia is a developed country with a market economy.
 According to a number of economic, social and political indicators, it ranks among the world’s most advanced countries.
-Since 2006, the Czech Republic has been part of the group of the thirty most advanced countries according to the World Bank, to whose budget it has become a contributor.
+Since 2006, Czechia has been part of the group of the thirty most advanced countries according to the World Bank, to whose budget it has become a contributor.
 The country is considered to have the most stable and most prosperous economy of all post-communist states.
-According to Eurostat, it was the eighteenth richest country of the European Union in 2022 in terms of per-capita GDP based on purchasing power parity.
+According to Eurostat, it was the fourteenth richest country of the European Union in 2023 in terms of per-capita GDP in purchasing power standard.
 It was the second most successful of the new EU members.

 Infrastructure